 In traditional hostel fashion, Hostel Downtown features co-ed and gender-segregated dorm rooms.
 Their female-only dorm rooms are excellent for budget-minded, solo female travelers.
 Not only can you make friends in the process, but you can also save a pretty penny on your accommodation costs in Prague.

 It’s also on a busy street, so you will always find people nearby when you have to come and go.
 From here, you can walk to Old Town, Wenceslas Square, Charles Bridge, and even Prague Castle — though this one is a hike.

 See Related: Do Hotels Take Cash?

-Dahlia Inn Hotel Prague is situated 3.5 blocks from IP Pavlova station.
-From here you could reach Old Town in 15 minutes and the river from here within 10 minutes.
+The Dahlia Inn is only three and a half blocks from IP Pavlova station.
+You could reach Old Town in 15 minutes and the river from here within 10 minutes.
 You’ll be in the New Town neighborhood with easy access to the must-see Prague Jewish Quarter.

 See Related: Different Types of Hotel Rooms